XDC-Community/docs/how-to/XDCPay/Integration/how-to.md

 ## ⚒ Creating a Web3Modal Provider

-Lets start by creating a `contexts` folder and a on our project:
+Lets start by creating a `contexts` folder on our project:

 ```sh
 mkdir ./src/contexts